 Thornley was one of a number of places connected with the events of the war between the two bishops.
-Bishopton near Stockton, Kirk Merrington near Spennymoor and St Giles Church in the Gilesgate area of Durham City were all associated with flash points in this long running battle of the bishops.
+Bishopton near Stockton, Kirk Merrington near Spennymoor and St Giles Church in the Gilesgate area of Durham City were all associated with flash points in this long-running battle of the bishops.
 One of St Barbara’s supporters, Hugh the son of Pinton (who owned nearby Wingate) switched sides after Cumin promised his daughter in marriage.
 There are no traces of the castle at Thornley today.

 Old Thornley is a shrunken medieval village and stands on a site now occupied by farm buildings including Thornley Hall, a building with an eighteenth century façade that is built around the scant remains of an earlier house.
 Medieval owners of this manor included the Lumleys and later the Trollops.

 The Trollops of Thornley were especially colourful characters.
 A John Trollop took part in the failed Rising of the North plot against Elizabeth I in 1569.
-Many northerners were executed for their part in this plot but Trollop’s life was spared and instead his estate at ‘Thornlaw’ was confiscated and given to a Londonder.
+Many northerners were executed for their part in this plot but Trollop’s life was spared and instead his estate at ‘Thornlaw’ was confiscated and given to a Londoner.

 When the Londoner arrived at Thornley he was offered generous hospitality by Trollop, who along with his kinsfolk, were disguised as countrymen.
 The seemingly friendly party got the Londoner drunk, bound his hands and feet and took him to Hartlepool where he was thrown on board a skiff and shipped to Flanders.
 In the meantime Trollop somehow managed to make peace with the authorities and his land was restored.
-The Londoner never returned to Durham.
+The Londoner never returned to County Durham.